5. Selection criteria

 Having a sound understanding of the issues surrounding the particular project and tailoring the sequence of activities to ensure that the desired project outcome is achieved.
 The ability to challenge and promote lateral thought amongst all parties is an important consideration.

 Program / response

 A demonstration that the consultants have an awareness of the time constraints placed on the project, and, having considered the particular issues relevant to the project, have established the sequence of tasks and associated schedules necessary to achieve any predetermined timelines.

-Enthusiasm and professionalism of presentation; the ability of the consultant to elicit a co operative and valuable contribution form the client and familiarity with local conditions.
+Enthusiasm and professionalism of presentation, including the ability of the consultant to elicit a co-operative and valuable contribution form the client and familiarity with local conditions.